Contributed By Von Wobeser y Sierra, SC

 Foreign judgments are recognised and enforced in Mexico (Article 569 of the Federal Code of Civil Procedure).
 Mexico is a party to the Inter-American Convention on Extraterritorial Validity of Foreign Judgments and Arbitral Awards, and accordingly foreign judgments are enforced, provided that:

 Also, Mexico is a party to the Hague Convention on Choice of Court Agreements.
-If applicable, this convention facilitates the enforcement of foreign judgments in a significant manner.
+If applicable, this Convention facilitates the enforcement of foreign judgments in a significant manner.

-If it is not possible under the applicable law to file an appeal, or even after the appeal has been resolved, the parties can file a constitutional protection action (amparo), alleging violations to the Mexican Constitution.
+If it is not possible under the applicable law to file an appeal, or even after the appeal has been resolved, the parties can file a constitutional protection action (amparo), alleging violations of the Mexican Constitution.